BarraganD/Disaster-Response-Pipeline-Project/README.md

 - To run ML pipeline that trains classifier and saves : python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 2.Run the following command in the app's directory to run your web app : python run.py

+# Acknowledgements
+Udacity por this training program.
+My company for the opportunity.